Updated: 26.11.24

 Pressed balm serum

-You might be glancing at the lineup of facial serum formulations above and wondering, “Where does a balm serum fit into this mix?”
+You might be looking at the lineup of facial serum formulations above and wondering, “Where does a balm serum fit into this mix?”
 But, as it turns out, the pressed serum opens up a world of exciting possibilities for the savvy skincare formulator.

 Unlike traditional liquid serums, a balm serum stands out because it comes in a solid form.
 It is built on a classic balm foundation, featuring a blend of butters, waxes, and oils.
 Find out how to make a pressed balm serum below: